Hypervolt Massage Gun Review Singapore

 Frequently Asked Questions

-Is the Hypervolt worth the price in Singapore?
+Is the Hypervolt worth it for casual users?

 Can I bring my massage gun to Singapore gyms?

 Most gyms allow personal massage guns, but policies vary.
-Premium gyms like Level and ELVTE are fine with them.
+Premium boutique gyms are usually fine with them.
 Budget chains may restrict "noise-making devices" during peak hours.
 Always check with front desk first.
 Some locations provide massage guns, so ask before bringing your own.

 How long do massage gun batteries last in Singapore's climate?

-What's the difference between cheap and expensive massage guns?
+What's the difference between Hypervolt 2 and Hypervolt 2 Pro?

 Should I use a massage gun before or after workouts?